 David’s experience in aviation has helped to facilitate change in Australia’s aviation policy and approach to aviation safety regulation.
 With tertiary qualifications in science and business administration, he is known for his evidence-based approach to policy development and oversight with a focus on outcomes that are in the national interest.

 David is a strong advocate for initiatives that would lead to a more effective and efficient national defence force, including the development of a sustainable defence industry capability.
-His extensive and widely respected policy understanding has led to a number of appointments, including as Chair of the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade.
+His extensive and widely respected policy understanding has led to a number of appointments, including as the former Chair of the Parliamentary Joint Standing Committee on Foreign Affairs, Defence and Trade and member of the Parliamentary Joint Committee on Intelligence and Security.

 As Chair of the Parliamentary Joint Committee on Corporations and Financial Services in the 44th Parliament, he led an inquiry into the educational and professional standards of the financial advice industry.
 This body of work has been a catalyst for significant legislative and industry-led reforms in the finance sector.

 Having lived in Asia, the UK and across Australia, David is proud to call South Australia home.
-He is married to Lorna and they have two adult daughters.
+He is a keen sailor and is married to Lorna and together they have two adult daughters.

 Be sure to read David’s maiden speech to the Senate.

-Authorised by Senator David Fawcett, Liberal Party of Australia, Adelaide, SA.
+Authorised by Senator the Hon David Fawcett, Liberal Party of Australia, Adelaide, SA.